kearry/mca/DEVELOPER_GUIDE.md

 To limit the resolution (and thus file size) of downloaded videos, set `YTDLP_VIDEO_FORMAT` to a yt_dlp format string.
 It defaults to `bestvideo[height<=720]+bestaudio/best[height<=720]`.
+To use a whisper.cpp model set `WHISPER_BACKEND=cpp` and `WHISPER_MODEL_PATH` to the `.gguf` file.
+The helper falls back to the standard OpenAI Whisper library otherwise.
 Set `GOOGLE_API_KEY` when using the Gemini model.
 Example:
 ```bash